Karimunjawa Islands are definitely one of the most beautiful islands we have seen in Indonesia.

 These little blissful islands are a vision of the tropics.
-Perfect white sand beaches with turquoise water which will hurt your eyes.
+Perfect white-sand beaches with turquoise water which will hurt your eyes.
 This amazing hidden gem of Indonesia is definitely a “must” destination to visit.
-It takes an effort to get there as it’s not very known destination (not yet) but definitely worth it.
+It takes an effort to get there as it’s not a very known destination (not yet) but definitely worth it.

 WHERE ARE THE KARIMUNJAWA ISLANDS?

 The Karimunjawa Islands are a group of 27 tropical islands in the Java Sea incorporated into the District of Jepara in Indonesia.
 It is located 80 km north of the city Jepara in Central Java.
 The islands’ name means “a stone’s throw” in Javanese.
 It is for sure not a stone’s throw away from the mainland.